 Steel rainwater tanks or corrugated iron rainwater tanks as they are commonly know are still a popular choice for several key reasons, mainly for aesthetic reasons, fire resistance and water storage quality as well as strength and durability.
 Common materials for steel rainwater tanks are galvanised iron, zincalume and stainless steel.
-All of these steel rainwater tanks are available in colour bond colours.
+All of these steel rainwater tanks, except for those made from stainless steel, are available in Colorbond colours.

 Why choose a Steel water tank over Plastic?

-Not only does it come down traditional preference but steel rain water tanks are also chosen due to their amazing strength and stability.
+Not only does it come down to traditional preference but steel rain water tanks are also chosen due to their amazing strength and stability.
 Steel rainwater tanks are renowned for their durability.
-They will not stretch or bulge when they are full, they hold the large forces generated by tonnes of water; they have been in used in Australia for more than 100 years, proving that these tanks have what it takes to last the distance.
-In addition, they will not weaken under the Australian sun or in our harsh outback conditions; making steel water tanks a practical and stylish decision for the modern buyer.
+They will not stretch or bulge when they are full; they hold the large forces generated by tonnes of water and they have been in used in Australia for more than 100 years, proving that these tanks have what it takes to last the distance.
+In addition, they will not deteriorate under the Australian sun or in our harsh outback conditions; making steel water tanks a practical and stylish decision for the modern buyer.
+In bushfire-prone areas of Australia, the inclusion of steel tanks is often a mandated condition of building approvals.
+Check with your local fire authority.

 What are the benefits of steel tanks?